Alice-s-Deposit/.github/profile/README.md

 ## **Our code** 👨‍💻

-- [Web application]() : The easiest way to generate and verify a solvency proof.
+- [Web application](https://github.com/Alice-s-Deposit/WebApp) : The easiest way to generate and verify a solvency proof.

-- [Broadcaster proxy](https://github.com/KS-ETHDenver2023/zkbob-direct-deposit) : Now you can transfer BOB stablecoin without leaking your address
+- [Broadcaster proxy](https://github.com/Alice-s-Deposit/Proxy-RPC) : Now you can transfer ethers without leaking your address

 ## **Pitch Deck**